Maltahöhe

 "Did he sit here?" and, "Is a Reichsrevolver bigger than my dads?"

 "It's most likely that he did, because this is a good place to sit.
-And, I
+Yes.
+It

 |